luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2024-04-24-interface-segregation-principle.md

 Would led me to implement the same code for each character that died (`Skeleton` should have a `Die()` implementation as well as any other of tens of characters I would want to add later).

-So, regarding the post's title I created another interface:
+So regarding the post's title I created another interface:

 ```csharp
 public interface ICharacterCore